VectorCell/gpio-read-byte/README.md

 # gpio-read-byte
-Tool for reading a btye from an 8-bit parallel gpio link.
+Tool for reading a byte from an 8-bit parallel gpio link.